 That said, I wonder if I’d have had a huge hit, let’s say one of my albums, “Flown This Acid World”, had just been a massive hit and I had a ton of money from that, it’s possible that I wouldn’t be doing all these different things.
 You could say the reason I do it is just because I felt I had to.
 I had to keep moving and then there would definitely be truth in that, too.
 Then again, going back to my dad, he was the type of person who always was reinventing himself, always in an entrepreneurial sense.

 Some of the stuff I’ll tell you sounds funny.
 We’re from Minnesota.
 He was the first guy to bring in Japanese motorcycles to Minnesota.
 Suzukis.
+I remember him getting a motorcycle shipping quote and thinking he was being silly but he was being deadly serious about bringing this motorcycle over.
 At that time, it seemed like, well, whatever.
 A motorcycle was a Harley Davidson or a BMW.
 You didn’t have a Japanese motorcycle, which was synonymous with shit made in Japan.
 He brought that in.
 He had the first 8-track tape store in Minneapolis.
 That sounds like a joke, but…

 TrunkSpace: Not at all.
 It’s part of the equation.
 You don’t get to cassette, you don’t get to CD, you don’t get to digital without the 8-track.